 Our website focuses on signposting you to the right organisations and advising you on the approach to take with them.
 If you need assistance in finding the information you need on our website, or if you feel that you need some further detailed advice, then please complete the relevant form below and we will get back to you as soon as we can.

-Please use the form below to contact us with issues about the Community Trigger/ASB Case Review.
-[Please note: this is NOT the way to actually activate a Community Trigger – to do that, you need to do it locally.
-To find your local Community Trigger, check out our Directory.*
+*Please note: that although we promote the use of the ASB Case Review, this is NOT the way to activate a ASB Case Review – to do that, you need to do it locally.
+To find your Local Authority’s ASB Case Review process, check out our Directory.*

 Before you complete and submit the form to us, please consider whether you have completed the following options:

 If you are a victim and you have exhausted the above options and you need some further advice, then please complete the following form:

 If you are a practitioner/other professional, and wish to get in contact with us for advice on a case, a training enquiry or media enquiry, please complete the following form:

 Victim Support – which assures us they take calls from victims of anti-social behaviour, not just crime (as stated on their website).
 You can request support online, through your nearest Victim Support team, by email or phone (0808 1689 111)